cloydlau/json-editor-vue/README.md

 #### CDN + IIFE

+> [!Warning]
+>
-> ⚠ Not yet supported because vanilla-jsoneditor does not export IIFE or UMD, please leave a message [here](https://github.com/josdejong/svelte-jsoneditor/discussions/196) if you need it.
+> Not yet supported because vanilla-jsoneditor does not export IIFE or UMD,
+>
+> please leave a message [here](https://github.com/josdejong/svelte-jsoneditor/discussions/196) if you need it.

 ```html
 <!doctype html>